fieldtrip/website/development/project/opm_helmet_design.md

 {% include markup/blue %}
 #### Exercise

 The template STL file for the individual OPM sensor not only consists of a 13x15x35 mm rectangular block, but also has a small off-center protrusion that represents where the cable is attached.
-The biaxial FieldLine v3 sensors have the laser pointing in the x-direction and can record the field along the y- and z-axis, which are the intermediate (15 mm) and long axes (35 mm).
+The bi-axial FieldLine v3 sensors have the laser pointing in the x-direction and can record the field along the y- and z-axis, which are the intermediate (15 mm) and long axes (35 mm).
 It is obvious that you will place the sensor with the cable pointing outward, but the sensor in principle fits in two ways, rotated 180 degrees around its own z-axis.

 What is the consequence on the signals that you record if you were to rotate the sensor 180 degrees?